by ssd, published

 I can't decide if I made the dimples deep enough.
 I might play with alternate versions.

 Here's an attempt at blender 2.4 drawing instructions.
-(I don't know if 2.5 interface changes affect this without testing it.)
+(I don't know if future interface changes will affect this without testing it.)
 These are not the exact numbers I used to draw the included object unfortunately.
 This might look long, but once you get it, it takes about 3-10 minutes.

-- use select multiple (shift RMB) to select a few of the large faces (pentagons, hexagons)
+use select multiple (shift RMB) to select a few of the large faces (pentagons, hexagons, get at least one of each)

-- repeat last two steps until all polygonal (hexagons, pentagons) faces are selected (deselect any accidentally selected triangles or other edges); rotate around to make sure none are misseed (alt LMB drag)
+repeat last two steps until all polygonal (hexagons, pentagons) faces are selected (deselect any accidentally selected triangles or other edges); rotate around to make sure none are missed (alt LMB drag)

 - Save!
 Also, export as stl so that OpenSCAD can import it to add supports and carve out the center.